5 Ways to Test Your Stomach Acid Levels:

-This very easy, at home test is basically free other than the cost of ¼ tsp of baking soda.
+This very easy, at home test to look at your stomach acid levels that is basically free other than the cost of ¼ tsp of baking soda.
 This is a good one to do because it is safe and has no major cost involved.

 This test works by creating a unique chemical reaction within your stomach that occurs when you mix the OH- ions of the baking soda with the hydrogen (H+) ions within the bodies stomach acid (HCL).
 The natural results should be a carbon dioxide gas production which will cause a burping effect.

 This test does have many variables that can cause false positives or negatives.
 To minimize these variables and get a greater degree of accuracy, I recommend performing this test on 3 consecutive mornings to find an overall average.

 It is also best to do this test first thing in the morning before eating or drinking anything.
 You are looking for pattern of results, not a simple one-time “yes” or “no.”